 There are three ways that you can become acccredited with the NLA :

-1) Attend one of our foundation courses to become accredited.
-The course is facilitated across the UK.
+1) Complete our one-day attendance-based NLA foundation course.
+Our courses are facilitated across the UK.
 To find your nearest course visit our events calender www.landlords.org.uk/events/product_course

 The NLA promotes and provides accreditation because we believe it is the best way for us to prove, as landlords, that we can self regulate.